openproceedings/openproceedings-papers-2013/dmtcp.rst

 DMTCP automatically tracks all local and remote child processes and their relationships.

-As seen in Figure :ref:`dmtcp-arch`, a computation running under DMTCP consists of a centralized coordinator process and several user processes.
+As seen in Figure 6, a computation running under DMTCP consists of a centralized coordinator process and several user processes.
 The user processes may be local or distributed.
 User processes may communicate with each other using sockets, shared-memory,